mjordan/islandora_repository_reports/README.md

 This module comes with a set of Drush commands that generates the data used in the reports and caches it:

 1. To list the enabled services that generate report data: `drush islandora_repository_reports:list_report_types`
-1. To pregenerate the data for the 'puid' report: `drush islandora_repository_reports:build_cache puid`
+1. To pregenerate the data for the 'model' report: `drush islandora_repository_reports:build_cache model`
 1. To delete the data for the 'mimetype' report: `islandora_repository_reports:delete_cache mimetype`

 ## Requirements